8 Foods that can improve your immunity

 Firstly, by stopping pathogens from entering the body, killing bacteria or viruses once they enter the body but before they make you sick, and finally destroying viruses and/or bacteria after they have created disease.

-Unbelievably, we are what we eat!
-Proper nutrition is a critical determinant of immune responses while malnutrition is considered as the first cause of weaker immunity and its deficiency in all life stages.
+we eat!
+Proper nutrition is a critical determinant of immune responses while

 Both under-nutrition and over-nutrition are proved to impair some immune system processes and hence the individual becomes susceptible to different infections and discomforts.